Daniel Afadzwu

-Daniel Afadzwu (born 16 December 1995) is a Ghanaian professional footballer who plays as goalkeeper for Ghanaian Premier League side Bechem United F.C.
+Daniel Afadzwu (born 16 December 1995) is a Ghanaian professional footballer who plays as goalkeeper for Ghanaian Premier League side Nsoatreman F.C.

 Career

 Mpuasuman United

 Afadwzu started his career with lower-tier side Mpuasuman United, until he secured a move to Ghana Premier League side Bechem United in 2018.

 Bechem United

 Afadzwu joined Bechem United in June 2018, during the second round transfer period of the 2018 Ghana Premier League.
 He however did not make any appearances in 2018 since the league abandoned due to the dissolution of the GFA in June 2018, as a result of the Anas Number 12 Expose.